-- 17.10.1 In the first instance, if there is concern about a student and the risk to others is judged to be very small, support and guidance may be provided by the student's Guidance Tutor, any other member of staff who first becomes aware that the student may benefit from additional support, or Student Life and Wellbeing Service (consult 'When to Refer').
-If there are serious concerns about a student, the procedure in 17.11 should be immediately followed. - 17.10.2 The staff member should consult the Student Life and Wellbeing Service if there is any uncertainty in the action they should take. - 17.10.3 The staff member should arrange a meeting with the student.
+- 17.10.2 The staff member should consult the Student Life and Wellbeing Service if there is any uncertainty in the action they should take. - 17.10.3 The staff member should arrange a meeting with the student.
 This should be an informal and supportive meeting in which the staff member outlines their reasons for concern and obtains relevant information to help the student.
 The student should be reminded of their responsibility to be mindful of the impact of their behaviour on others, and of the University's Duty of Care obligations.
 A record should be kept of the main points of the discussion.
-Examples of possible outcomes include, but are not limited to, the student: - 17.10.3.1 reflecting on their behaviour; 17.10.3.2 seeking help from the Student Life and Wellbeing Service or other professional help; 17.10.3.3 avoiding particular situations that result in damaging behaviour; 17.10.3.4 submitting a PEC form; 17.10.3.5 completing an action plan within an agreed period.
+Examples of possible outcomes include, but are not limited to, the student: - 17.10.3.1 reflecting on their behaviour; - 17.10.3.2 seeking help from the Student Life and Wellbeing Service or other professional help; - 17.10.3.3 avoiding particular situations that result in damaging behaviour: - 17.10.3.4 submitting a PEC form; - 17.10.3.5 completing an action plan within an agreed period.